christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 The query/key/value logit differences provide the evidence of the circuit

 In layer 22 head 2 suggests global context consideration in prediction as the earlier mentioned basket tokens are heavily attended to by the key vectors (I think)

+The model is taking John and Marks actions into consideration